 - Battery (or super-capacitor) power: Many dash cams come with super-capacitors, which allow the dash cam to operate for a brief period after losing regular power—such as during a collision.
-They don’t record for very long, though, and sometimes not at all.
+They don’t record for very long though, and sometimes not at all.
 A battery gives you a better chance of recording an entire incident, even when 12-volt power is lost.
 If run time is sufficient, it also allows you to record for a while with the car turned off.

 Other handy features

 - Phone connectivity is not essential, but can make offloading video and configuring the dash cam easier.
-We’ve notice just recently (12/15/2020) that phone apps are starting to require later versions of Android.
+We’ve noticed just recently (12/15/2020) that phone apps are starting to require later versions of Android.
 If you’re rocking anything older than 8, keep that in mind.

 - GPS: This feature could be the tipping point if you use your captured video to resolve a dispute.
-Watermarking the video is common, but when embedded into the video GPS info is also immensely useful for mapping your travels.
+Watermarking the video is common, but when embedded into the video, GPS info is also immensely useful for mapping your travels.
 GPS will also automatically set the time in better cameras.

 - Parking monitoring: This can mean two things.
-Running the dash cam continuously in low frame rate mode to save card space and battery, or running in standby mode and awakening when motion or g-forces are detected.
+Running the dash cam continuously in low frame-rate mode to save card space and battery, or running in standby mode and awakening when motion or g-forces are detected.
 We’ve reviewed cameras that have a battery large enough to monitor the car with the 12-volt turned off for several days, but most cameras require a constant 12-volt source.

 How we test dash cams

 Few people are as well situated geographically as I am to test dash cams.
 Within two blocks there are major four- and six-lane thoroughfares, numerous bike lanes, joggers, dog walkers, oblivious ear-budded pedestrians, and a major bus nexus serving both public and private coaches.
-The opportunities for near-accident are endless.
+The opportunities for near-accidents are endless.

 For every dash cam, I mount it in my car, judging the ease and convenience of doing so.
 Tip: Many dash cams rely on adhesive for mounting to your windshield.
 Hot conditions can make it next to impossible to remove the film that protects the adhesive.
 Remove the film in a cool environment, or place it in the fridge for a minute or two before installing it.